Born Queen's Park area, Glasgow. Attended Melville Street and ARA 1945-1957. Attended

 After leaving ARA in 1958, I studied electrical engineering in Paisley, then London, before going to Canada.
 My work involved assignments in various places, from Dallas to Moscow, Washington to Stockholm, Caracas to Rome, and many others in between.

-I created SQMC Ltd., a private company dedicated to the provision of cost effective management training and consultancy.
+Eight years later, I left the University to create SQMC Ltd., a private company dedicated to the provision of cost effective management training and consultancy.

 I attended Primary and Secondary school at ARA, between 1936 and 1949.
 For the first half of